 6. Sunscreen: No matter the time of year you visit it may be a good idea to bring your sunscreen and apply every few hours.
 Don’t forget it because buying it at a gift shop will cost you an arm and a leg!
 A few extra things you want in your bag, pain medicine, bandaids (Disney ones of course), hand sanitizer, and tissues.

 7. Your Camera: Even if you decided to do the Disney picture package, I still loved having my own camera to catch those magical moments.
-I didn’t bring my big DSLR camera, but instead brought this small Canon and it works great!
+I didn’t bring my big DSLR camera but instead brought this small Canon and it works great!
 My husband carries his GoPro Hero 7 to record all the rides!

-9. Magic Bands and Maps: Don’t forget your Disney Magic Bands and your Disney parks maps!
+9. Magic Bands and Maps: Don’t forget your Disney Magic Bands and your Disney park maps!
 I emailed and asked for maps early so I could map out which places we would go first and it helped save a lot of time.

 Most importable enjoy your trip and if you forget something don’t sweat it, always a reminder for the next trip!